-Likes to please: This is a good thing but can become exhausting.
-It's impossible to please everyone all the time or to never cross other people's values, as hard as you may try.
+This is a good thing but can become exhausting.
+It's impossible to please everyone Caring:

+all the time or to never cross other people's values, as hard as you may try.

-Use compassion to understand: This can lead to a tendency to frequently give people a second chance.
+Compassionate: This can lead to a tendency to frequently give people a second chance.